amo11/Superstore-Data-Analysis/README.md

 •	Sales and profits have shown steady increase (except sales in 2016) over 3 years and gained 50% more sales in 2018 compared to 2015.
 We should keep going in the upcoming years.

+•	Evidently, quarter 4 i.e. October, November and December are proven to be most impactful in any year.
+Hence, we should keep sufficient inventory, intact customer services to meet the market demand and increase promotions, advertisements to gain traction.

+•	Breaking down the sales and profit on the basis of segments, consumer is the highest revenue and profit generating in absolute value.
+However, Home office is most efficient in converting sales into profit.
+We can focus on Consumer and Corporate to improve the profitability.

+•	Region wise, West outperform all other regions in terms of all three attributes – sales, profit and profit margin.
+Almost 20% more profit than East which is second highest.
+East is also doing well in all aspects.
+Hence, we should keep up the pace with these two.
+It’s quite strange for central to have low profitability(7.6) than south(11.8) despite better sales(0.49M) than south(0.39M).
+An immediate attention is to be paid in order to understand the reason for low profitability.

+•	Top revenue generator states are California(446.31K), New York(306.36K) and Texas(168.57K) for obvious reason that they are densely populated.
+Two of them, California and New York are leading in profits and profitability.
+But Texas is quite dreadful as its profitability is the least among all.

+•	Top sales and profit-making cities are New York(252.46K), Los Angeles(173.42K), Seattle(116.11K) and San Francisco(109.04K).
+We should replicate the similar marketing and operating strategies in other low sales cities to expand the business.
+Cities of Texas such as Houston, San Antonio, Lancaster are loss making.
+Chicago and Philadelphia should also be evaluated for the same reason.

+•	Among all three product categories, Technology is doing great in sales, profits and profitability.
+Furniture has good sales but low profitability especially for tables and bookcases.
+The reason can be high labor cost as well as operating cost as it requires big space to keep furniture inventory in the warehouse.

+•	Ship mode plays crucial role in cost related to logistics.
+Standard class delivers products in 4-5 days and it has highest sales.
+This piece of information helps us manage logistics and resources in efficient manner especially in quarter 4.

+•	We have total 793 customers over the 3 years.
+This figure along with market size (preferably bottom up approach) can suggest us to the intensity at which the market penetration should be done in order to capture the market.

+## Future work

+•	For Central region, breakdown of profitability on the basis of product and sub product, re-evaluation of operating and overhead expenses can help improve profitability.

+•	We should immediately address the reasons causing the Texas’s poor performance.

+•	Since Furniture is loss making, a solution to this can be relocating the warehouses to cheaper places in order to reduce rent.
+Optimization in the expense of transport service can help reduce overhead cost.
+Office supplies is moderately good.